 We are taking steps to limit the spread of COVID-19 in our community.
-Currently, Sunday Divine Liturgy is served outdoors at 9:00 a.m. and is open to the public.
+All services are open.
 We are following guidelines set down by Archbishop Benjamin and the civil authorities.
 Everyone age 10 and over is asked to wear a face covering (cloth mask, bandana, etc.) and to maintain 6 feet physical distance.
 Everyone who attends Liturgy is also asked to sign in so that in the event a parishoner falls ill with COVID-19, people who may have been exposed can be notified and take appropriate steps.

 Live streams are archived on Facebook and also uploaded to the parish YouTube channel.